Fairhope AL Dentist Wisdom Tooth Extraction

 A wisdom tooth can be extracted (removed) by an oral surgeon or your Fairhope Al Dentist.
-This can be done at the dental professional's facility and the surgery itself is usually done in a single visit, with aftercare being minimal in nature.
+This can be done at the dental professional’s facility and the surgery itself is usually done in a single visit, with aftercare being minimal.
 If you are having all your wisdom teeth extracted or if you are at a high risk for complications (your Fairhope Al Dentist will determine that) then you may have your surgery performed at a hospital.
 If you do have prior infections, surgery will probably be delayed until the infection itself is cleared up.
 If this is the case, your doctor will have you take antibiotics to heal these complicating factors.

 What to Expect After Surgery:

 Recovery usually only requires a few days.
 Here are some tips that will help speed up your recovery:

 • Take painkillers prescribed by your dentist only as needed.

 • Change gauze pads as they become soaked with blood and bite GENTLY on them to absorb blood.

 • Avoid lying flat, this may prolong the bleeding.
 Try to prop your head up with pillows, if required.

 • Avoid physical activity as this promotes faster blood flow to the injured area.

 • Soft foods are generally recommended to alleviate stress at the surgery site.